Mumbai cop loses wedding ring trying to save unruly youth from crowd ire

-Constable Ajabrao Patil lost his gold ring after he stepped in to save the 25-year-old who enraged the crowd with his abuses; Passers-by had gathered as his mother rammed the car she was learning to drive, into a divider
+Ajabrao Patil lost his gold ring while trying to save 25-year-old who was enraging a crowd that gathered with his abuses, after his mother rammed the car she was learning to drive, into a divider

 A case of rash and negligent driving, wherein a mother-son duo could have easily walked away with a meagre police warning took an ugly turn after the son abused the police constable who asked the woman for her driving licence.